WHY DOES MY NECK HURT SO MUCH

 What We Still Don’t Fully Understand

-Neck pain is one of the most frequently reported symptoms in Lyme disease, but the medical literature has not yet fully defined why it occurs or which mechanisms are most responsible.
+Neck pain is one of the most frequently reported symptoms in Lyme disease, yet the exact mechanisms are not fully understood.

 The Importance of Considering Other Causes